jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 ### 1b.
 Configuring the Azure function

 By default, HTTP triggers support GET and POST methods.
 This function will only need to support POST.
-It will also be configured using the `photo` resource.
+It will also be configured using the `photo` route template.

 1. On the left-hand menu, expand the **UploadPhoto** drop-down
-2. On the left-hand menu, under **UploadPhoto**, select the **Integrate** node
+2. On the left-hand menu, under **UploadPhoto**, select the **Integrate**
 3. In the **Integrate** window, under **Triggers**, select **HTTP (req)**
 4. In the **HTTP trigger** window, make the following selections:
     - **Allowed Http methods:** Selected methods